CHARM-BDF/charmgpt/docs/types/README.METADATA.TYPES.md

 1. All timestamps should be in UTC
 2. Descriptions should be clear and LLM-friendly
 3. Analysis information should be updated after each operation
 4. Version information must be maintained consistently
+5. Relationships are stored in separate files in the relationships directory
+6. Relationship types should be descriptive and consistent across the system